 Use Butter That is at Room Temperature or Melted

-If you decide to use butter in your peanut butter cookie mix instead of oil, make sure it’s not cold!
+If you use butter in your peanut butter cookie mix instead of oil, make sure it’s not cold!
 The easiest way to replace the oil is with an equivalent amount of melted butter.
 Using solid, cold butter will make it difficult to mix in with the other ingredients.
 This could leave chunks of butter in your cookies, while other parts have no butter!
 Take the time to melt your butter, even if it takes an extra step.